-A 13th-century Gothic church, an iconic Tallinn landmark, can easily be spotted from any place in the Old Town thanks to its 124 meters-high tower.
-Between 16th and 17th century it even used to be the tallest building in the world.
-From 1st of April (provided it’s not Easter Sunday…), it’s possible to climb up the tower for the amazing views of the old town.
+St.Olav’s church is a 13th-century Gothic church, an iconic Tallinn landmark, that can easily be spotted from any place in the Old Town thanks to its 124 meters-high tower.
+Between the 16th and 17th centuries, it was even used to be the tallest building in the world.
+From the 1st of April (provided it’s not Easter Sunday…), it’s possible to climb up the tower for the amazing views of the old town.
 Don’t miss it on your Tallinn sightseeing list.

 01.04-30.06; 01.09-31.10 Mon-Sun 10-18

 Free entry to the church.

 Masters Courtyard + and a sweet cafe